JoeLumbley/Shape-Editor/README.md

 # Shape Editor

- Shape Editor allows you to draw shapes interactively in the drawing view while it generates an array of points representing the shape in the code view.
+ Shape Editor is a tool designed for creating shapes interactively while simultaneously generating an array of points in VB.NET code that represent the shape.

+ You can visually observe and adjust the points, enabling immediate feedback, debugging, and shape adjustments.

 ![002](https://github.com/user-attachments/assets/6fea6f7e-443f-4274-9dfd-895928e51abe)